leonixyz/http-cashier-system/README.md

 You can also delete **./app.sqlite3**, then point your browser to your host on "/admin.php".
 This will recreate an empty **app.sqlite3**.
 Next, you have to re-populate table *products*.

+## TODO

+* ESC/P allows the printer to send a signal for opening the cash drawer, provided that the printer is connected to a cash drawer with a standard RJ11 cable.